ccloops/13-14-Relational-Modeling/lab-catherine/README.md

   * `400` - if an incomplete put request is sent
   * `404` - if id is invalid
   * `409` - if keys are unique

+*** Additionally - I created and tested a GET route with pagination for returning an array of forests ***

 #### Middleware